DamoM73/digital-solutions-text/ds_textbook/2_develop/3_design_controller/unit_2.md

 - Retrieval of data
 - Manipulation of data

 In writing the pseudocode you can use SQL keywords and methods, but they do not have to be syntactically correct.
-Like all pseudocode, it only need to be explicit what it wishes to acheive.
+Like all pseudocode, it only need to be explicit what it wishes to achieve.

 ## Creating database structure
 The pseudocode for the algorithm developed to create the database should explicitly identify all tables created.